slemsz/memesat-1.local/docs/UsersGuide/cmake/cmake-api.md

 ## User API Documentation

-These links point to documentation needed by most users of the CMake system.
+These links point to documentation needed by average users of the CMake system.
 The API link describes the module-level API for working with CMake.
 This is where users should look for the full descriptions of module-level functions.
 Options describe the runtime options that the CMake system takes.
 Users wanting to alter the build should look here.

+- [Options](../api/cmake/Options.md): Runtime build options
 - [API](../api/cmake/API.md): Module API function documentation
-- [Options](../api/cmake/Options.md): Runtime build options

-An index of all available documentation is available at [CMake API Index](../api/cmake/index.md).
-This documentation is generated from the source code available [here](https://github.com/nasa/fprime/tree/devel/cmake).
-Below is a description of some of the main API functionalities.

 ## Toolchain and Platform Documentation